 The story of Abbeyfield is a remarkable one.
 Based on the vision of one man's determination to put an end to the loneliness and neglect of London's older citizens in the 1950s.
-Read on to see how his vision grew from these humble beginings into one of the UK's leading charities, helping thousands of people across Britain and the world.
+Read on to see how his vision grew from these humble beginnings into one of the UK's leading charities, helping thousands of people across Britain and the world.

 When Richard Carr-Gomm became Britains first male home-help in 1956, he was shocked at the isolation and loneliness of some of the older people he visited.
 Deciding he wanted to do much more, he resigned his commission in the Coldstream Guards and set about doing just that.
 He bought a small house in Bermondsey, South London, and invited two local residents who'd been living alone, to join him.
 The first Abbeyfield house was born.